Evangelical Catholic: Augsburg Confession as a Catholic document

 The Augsburg Confession found within the Book of Concord, a compendium of belief of the Lutheran churches, teaches that "the faith as confessed by Luther and his followers is nothing new, but the true catholic faith, and that their churches represent the true catholic or universal church".
 When the Lutherans presented the Augsburg Confession to Charles V, Holy Roman Emperor in 1530, they believed it "showed that each article of faith and practice was true first of all to Holy Scripture, and then also to the teaching of the church fathers and the councils".

 The Augsburg Confession further states that:...one holy Church is to continue forever.
 The Church is the congregation of saints, in which the Gospel is rightly taught and the Sacraments are rightly administered.
 In Lutheranism, the term Evangelical Catholic or Augsburg Catholic has a specific meaning.
 Lutheran Protestantism differs historically from most other kinds of Protestantism in that Lutheranism is the only historical Protestant denomination that confesses belief in three sacraments: regeneration in Holy Baptism, Confession as the sacrament of Absolution, and the Real Presence of Christ in Holy Eucharist.
 In Anglicanism and Methodism, two other Protestant traditions, there has also been a sacramentalism similar to that in orthodox Lutheranism, especially in the high church movement.
 The Book of Concord states, contrary to "Enthusiast" belief, that salvation can be received only through the means of grace: God's Word and sacraments.
 The Augsburg Confession stresses that "in doctrine and ceremonies nothing has been received on our part against Scripture or the Catholic Church."
 Article XXIV of the Augsburg Confession "Of the Mass" states: "Falsely are our churches accused of abolishing the Mass; for the Mass is retained among us, and celebrated with the highest reverence."
 Some Lutheran church bodies claim to also have retained the historical episcopate and apostolic succession.
 The evangelical feature of Lutheranism is justification by faith, as defined by Law and Gospel and simul iustus et peccator.
 The term evangelical has a different origin and meaning in Lutheranism than in "Evangelicalism".
 (In German, there is a difference between evangelisch and evangelikal; in Swedish, there is a corresponding difference between evangelisk and evangelikal).
 In the Lutheran tradition, evangelical (evangelisch) refers to the gospel, with the specific meaning of "grace centered".
 The opposite of evangelical is not "catholic" or "liberal", but legalistic.

-Woodcut of the Augsburg Confession, Article VII, "Of the Church".
-Lutherans of Evangelical Catholic churchmanship regard the Augsburg Confession as a thoroughly Catholic document.